jwilger/kookaburra/README.markdown

 ## Defining Your Testing DSL ##

-Kookaburra attempts to extract some common patterns that make it easier to use the Window Driver pattern along with various Ruby testing frameworks, but you still need to define your own testing DSL.
+Kookaburra extracts some common patterns that make it easier to use the Window Driver pattern along with various Ruby testing frameworks, but you still need to define your own testing DSL.
 An acceptance testing stack using Kookaburra has the following layers:

 1. The **Business Specification Language** (Cucumber scenarios or other spcification documents)